Skip to main content

 Study Design

-C-GULL is a prospective, observational cohort study of 10,000 first-born infants and their parents (in triad design), nested within a population-wide, civic data linkage platform.
+C-GULL is a prospective, observational cohort study of 10,000 infants and their parents (in triad design), nested within a population-wide, civic data linkage platform.

 Study Participants